zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     * **apiInfo.gatewayUrl**

-        Specifies the base path at the API Gateway where the API is available.
+        This parameter specifies the base path at the API Gateway where the API is available.
 Ensure that this path is the same as the _gatewayUrl_ value in the _routes_ sections.

     * **apiInfo.swaggerUrl**

-        (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document is available.
+        (Optional) This parameter specifies the HTTP or HTTPS address where the Swagger JSON document is available.

     * **apiInfo.documentationUrl**

-        (Optional) Specifies a URL to a website where external documentation is provided.
+        (Optional) This parameter specifies a URL to a website where external documentation is provided.
         This can be used when _swaggerUrl_ is not provided.

     * **apiInfo.version**

-        (Optional) Specifies the actual version of the API in [semantic versioning](https://semver.org/) format.
+        (Optional) This parameter specifies the actual version of the API in [semantic versioning](https://semver.org/) format.
 This can be used when _swaggerUrl_ is not provided.

 * **customMetadata**